harleydutton/Tabula-Rasa/README.md

 - **Thoughts**
   - distributed storytelling.
 No storyteller, players create parts of a story and combine them ad libs style.
   - do I need a fatigue system?
+  - do i need a bulk system?
+  - requirements: experienced storyteller, players acting in good faith,
+  - round based conflict using action economy. series of opposed checks. synchronous as opposed to async.
 - **Promises**
   - in the money section i promise that settings documents will define currency
   - the money section refers to "downtime".
 Make it exist.
   - character sheet needs to track major and minor purchases bought
   - the timing section talks about actions.
 I need to define these.
+  - held actions in timing references reactions which will be in the actions section
 - **Distance**
   - rename battlefields to something less combat oriented
   - switch the distance and movement sections. make it clear in the distance section that the system does not determine weapon ranges or the like